AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 The deployment pipeline is designed to achieve performance by ensuring the delivery teams get constant feedback on the production-readiness of their application.
 It is also designed to help teams achieve conformance by making the delivery process transparent.

 Using CD practices, even large organizations with complex applications can deliver new versions of their software rapidly and reliably.
-That means not only that businesses can get a faster return on their investment, but that they can do so with reduced risks and without incurring the opportunity cost of long development cycles—or worse, delivering software that is not ﬁt for purpose.
+That means not only that businesses can get a faster return on their investment, but that they can do so with reduced risks and without incurring the opportunity cost of long development cycles-or worse, delivering software that is not ﬁt for purpose.

 To use an analogy with lean manufacturing, software that is not being delivered frequently is like inventory stored up in a warehouse.
-It has cost you money to manufacture, but is not making you any money—indeed, it is costing you money to store it.
+It has cost you money to manufacture, but is not making you any money-indeed, it is costing you money to store it.

 ---
 ## Maturity Models